MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 >

-## Waiting and Non-waiting compute sontexts
+## Waiting and Non-waiting compute contexts

 By default, all jobs are "waiting jobs" or "blocking jobs", where control of the command prompt is not returned until the job is complete.
 For jobs that complete quickly, this is an appropriate choice.
 However, for larger jobs that take several minutes to several hours ro tun on a cluster, it is often useful to send the job off to the cluster and then to be able to continue working in your local session.
 In this case, you can specify the compute context to be *non-waiting* (or *non-blocking*), in which case an object containing information about the pending job is returned and can be used to retrieve results later.